Glass Candy: 2003–2010: Love Love Love and B/E/A/T/B/O/X

-2011–present: Body Work
+2011–2015: Body Work and commercial use

 Glass Candy revealed the title of their third studio album, Body Work, in September 2010, with No stating the title is "a tribute to acupuncture, yoga, Rolfing."
 It was preceded by the single "Warm in the Winter" on September 1, 2011, containing the B-side "Beautiful Object".
-The song's music video was released on November 6, 2011.
+A video for the track "Halloween", another teaser from the album, premiered on October 28, 2011, and is a homage to John Carpenter's 1978 film of the same name.
+The music video for "Warm in the Winter" was released on November 6, 2011.

 "Warm in the Winter" was used in Balenciaga's Fall/Winter 2012/2013 fashion show, as well as in advertising campaigns and short films for companies such as Lucky Brand Jeans and Red Bull.
-A video for the track "Halloween", another teaser from the album, premiered on October 28, 2011, and is a homage to John Carpenter's 1978 film of the same name.
-In July 2013, Jewel told Exclaim! that he was still working on Body Work, stating, "I have 17 sets of lyrics and vocals that we recorded that are just incredible."

-Glass Candy was invited to perform at a private Chanel party in Berlin on November 20, 2012 to celebrate the release of Karl Lagerfeld's book The Little Black Jacket.
+In November 2012, Glass Candy was invited to perform at a private Chanel party in Berlin on November 20, 2012 to celebrate the release of Karl Lagerfeld's book The Little Black Jacket.
 Symmetry, Jewel's instrumental project with Nat Walker, opened the evening with an atmospheric 80-minute set leading up to Lagerfeld's arrival.

 In 2013, Glass Candy performed at a variety of private fashion/runway events in South America, North America, Europe, and Asia.
 The band also performed worldwide at a variety of music festivals, including Pitchfork in Paris and Primavera Sound in Spain.
+In July 2013, Jewel told Exclaim! that he was still working on Body Work, stating, "I have 17 sets of lyrics and vocals that we recorded that are just incredible."
 On August 5, 2013, Glass Candy released a music video for the song "Redheads Feel More Pain", which appears on the Italians Do It Better compilation album After Dark 2.

 The duo released a cover version of Herb Alpert's 1979 instrumental track "Rise" via SoundCloud on December 4, 2014.

-Glass Candy's song "Warm in the Winter" has been licensed for usage in many films, TV shows, and advertisements, including the American television series Scream Queens.
-The track is also used as the theme song for Air France's worldwide company advertising campaign "France is in the Air", including their safety video.
+"Warm in the Winter" was also featured in the opening scene of the pilot episode of Fox's dark comedy slasher series Scream Queens in 2015.
+From 2015–2018, "Warm in the Winter" was used in Air France's advertising campaign "France is in the Air", as well as their pre-safety flight video.